pjferg/R_perf_mgmt/Preparation/Preparation.md

 file we will be working with on the desktop.

 First, you need to download the AFL data set from the course website on Canvas.
-The data set can also be accessed from the ‘Preparation’ folder on the Github page for this module (click on ‘AFL\_data\_set.csv’ then click ‘Raw’; copy and paste the contents to a plain text file and save as ‘AFL\_data\_set.csv’ on your desktop).
+The data set can also be accessed from the `Preparation` folder on the Github page for this module (click on `AFL_data_set.csv` then click `Raw`; copy and paste the contents to a plain text file and save as `AFL_data_set.csv` on your desktop).

 Next, you need to move this file to the desktop on your computer.
 Once you have done this, the data set should show up as a csv file in the